tho-win/isa/README.md

 http://localhost:8001/api/v1/user/1/ GET to show user with id=1, PUT to edit or DELETE to delete user instance

-Similarly, replace "user" keyword with "school" to play with School models :)
+Similarly, replace "user" keyword with "post" or "school" to play with School models :)

+Update as of Project 4 (3/25/2020):

+The website allows user to create new account (sign up), login, logout, creating new listing and display Profile page.